 The more your name is mentioned, and your work is discussed in already credible environments, the more you yourself will gain.
 This can only happen if people are aware of your existence and the details of your next project.

-How to promote your book before it’s published: Practical Book Marketing Ideas
+How to promote your book before it’s published: Practical Book Launch Ideas

 There are so many different ways to get the word out before your book launch.
 The best part is there is no true road map, instead learn about all your options and see which ones make the most sense for you and your team and the ones that maintain your integrity as well as that of each specific piece of work.